Jordan McFarlane-Archer

-He spent his early career with a multitude of non-league clubs, including: Chasetown, Coleshill Town, Cradley Town, Tipton Town, Tividale, Redditch United, Boldmere St. Michaels, Bedworth United and Stourbridge.
+McFarlane-Archer spent his early career with a multitude of non-League clubs, including: Chasetown, Coleshill Town, Cradley Town, Tipton Town, Tividale, Redditch United, Boldmere St. Michaels, Bedworth United and Stourbridge.
 He turned professional after being signed to Chester in October 2017 and then entered the English Football League with a move to Bury in July 2018.
-From Bury he was loaned out to Maidenhead United and Southport, before joining Port Vale after Bury were expelled from the Football League in August 2019.
-Having failed to break into the Vale first-team, he was loaned out to Stockport County in January 2020.
+From Bury, he was loaned out to Maidenhead United and Southport, before joining Port Vale after Bury were expelled from the Football League in August 2019.
+Having failed to break into the Vale first team, he was loaned to Stockport County in January 2020.
 He signed for Boston United in September 2020 and moved on to Southport two months later.
+He spent a year out of the game before he signed with Stourbridge in August 2025.

 Career

 Early career

 Archer spent time in the youth team at Chasetown, before scoring on his debut for the reserves in November 2011, and making his Northern Premier League Premier Division debut in a 1–0 defeat to Marine on 3 March 2012.
 After eight appearances for the "Scholars" in the 2011–12 relegation season, Archer moved on to Coleshill Town, making his debut for the "Colemen" in a 2–0 victory over Alvechurch at Pack Meadow on 6 August 2013.
 He made a total of seven Midland Football Alliance appearances and one FA Cup qualification appearance, scoring his first goal in senior football with a penalty in a 4–0 win at Continental Star on 14 August.
 He went on to play for Cradley Town, Tipton Town and Tividale.
 He joined Redditch United on 4 June 2015.
-However he struggled to get games for the "Reds" as Luke Shearer and Daniel Dubidat were preferred up front by manager Liam McDonald, and he was loaned out to Boldmere St. Michaels.
+However, he struggled to get games for the "Reds" as Luke Shearer and Daniel Dubidat were preferred up front by manager Liam McDonald, and he was loaned out to Boldmere St. Michaels.
 Archer moved on to Bedworth United in September 2015.
 Despite him scoring 16 goals from 34 league games, the "Greenbacks" were relegated out of the Southern League Premier Division at the end of the 2015–16 season.
 The Warwickshire-based club were placed in the Northern Premier League Division One South for the 2016–17 season.
 He joined Stourbridge on 6 November 2016.
 He worked at a bank during his time at Stourbridge.
-Stourbridge reached the Northern Premier League Premier Division play-offs and he scored in their play-off semi-final victory over Workington at the War Memorial Athletic Ground, though they were beaten by Spennymoor Town in the final.
-During his 11 months with the "Glassboys" he scored 22 goals in 51 appearances, and spent a week on trial at Walsall in summer 2017.
+Stourbridge reached the Northern Premier League Premier Division play-offs and he scored in their play-off semi-final victory over Workington at the War Memorial Athletic Ground.
+However, they were beaten by Spennymoor Town in the final.
+During his 11 months with the "Glassboys" he scored 22 goals in 51 appearances and spent a week on trial at Walsall in summer 2017.
 On 24 October 2017, he turned professional after being signed to a two-year contract by National League side Chester.
 "Blues" manager Marcus Bignot said that he believed Archer could play in the Football League.